-Provisional Teacher Mentoring Log Template Instructions: Please log each session with your mentee.
-Submit this log form to the district office on the last working day of each month for the duration of your mentorship.
+Provisional Teacher Mentoring Log Template

+Instructions: Please log each session on a separate line.
+Submit this log form to the Office of Human Resources at the end of the mentoring.
 Please keep a record for yourself also.
+Minimum of Thirty (30) Weeks of Mentoring Required